hydra.asutexas.edu

 VIRUS IFU layout

-As new IFUs are brought to the telescope, the distribution of active fiber bundles is changing.
+As new IFUs were brought to the telescope, the distribution of active fiber bundles was changing.
 Shown below is a (modified) view of the IFU distributions as of different dates.
 Note that the IFUs are NOT contiguous on the sky!
 The individual IFUs are magnified 2x here.
 If you need contiguous sky coverage, see the following information about tiling VIRUS observations.
-(Magenta areas show bad amplifiers or IFUs without spectrographs attached.)
+Magenta areas show bad amplifiers or IFUs without spectrographs attached.

 How to place your target on a VIRUS IFU